-- 23. Auditing standards require internal and external auditors to work closely together to make best use of available audit resources.
-We seek to use the work of internal audit wherever possible to avoid duplication.
-We plan to consider the findings of the work of internal audit as part of our planning process to ensure the total resource is used efficiently and effectively. - 24.
-From our initial review of internal audit plans we plan to use the work of internal audit work for the audit of the financial statements in the following areas: - Business World (Key internal controls over financial systems) - Revenues (Council Tax and Non Domestic Rates) - Asset registers - 25.
-In respect of our wider dimension audit responsibilities we also plan to consider other areas of internal audit work including: - ICT contract management - ICT security - Corporate transformation - · Workforce planning
+- 24. Auditing standards require internal and external auditors to work closely together to make best use of available audit resources.
+We seek to use the work of internal audit wherever possible to minimise duplication.
+We plan to consider the findings of the work of internal audit to ensure the total resource is used efficiently or effectively.

+- 25. From our initial review of internal audit plans we plan to use the work of internal audit for the audit of the financial statements in the following areas:

+- Business World (Key internal controls over financial systems)

+- Member Allowances

+- SB Contracts.

+- 26. In respect of our wider dimension audit responsibilities we also plan to consider other areas of internal audit work including:

+- ICT Security

+- ICT Business Systems

+- Corporate Transformation.